pixel-elroy/PMATeachingAssistant/README.md

 This supports content such as equations, matrices, fractions, summations, probability expressions, and step-by-step derivations.

-## Example Use Cases

-The teaching agent can be used for questions such as:

-- Explaining the difference between a random variable and a stochastic process
-- Solving Markov-chain steady-state problems
-- Explaining almost-sure, in-probability, and mean-square convergence
-- Deriving probability distributions and expectation formulas
-- Understanding conditional expectation and conditional probability
-- Working through stochastic-process examples
-- Reviewing definitions, theorems, and proof ideas
-- Asking follow-up questions about a previous derivation

 ## Running the Application

 The application consists of two locally running parts: